-1. All animals should be broke to lead.
-Extension Staff reserves the right to dismiss any animal disrupting the class from the show.

-3. All animals must comply with Richland County Livestock Show Policies and Health Regulations.

-4. A market animal cannot be shown in a breeding class.
+- 1) All animals should be broke to lead.
+Extension Staff reserves the right to dismiss any animal disrupting the class from the show. - 2) All animals must comply with general health and eligibility rules. - 3) All animals must comply with Richland County Livestock Show Policies and Health Regulations. - 4) A market animal cannot be shown in a breeding class.